apache/zeppelin/docs/setup/operation/monitoring.md

 [Prometheus](https://prometheus.io/) is the leading monitoring solution for [Kubernetes](https://kubernetes.io/).
 The Prometheus endpoint can be activated with the configuration property `zeppelin.metric.enable.prometheus`.
 The metrics are accessible via the unauthenticated endpoint `/metrics`.

+### JMX Monitoring

+[JMX](https://en.wikipedia.org/wiki/Java_Management_Extensions) is a general solution for monitoring Java applications.
+JMX can be activated with the configuration property `zeppelin.jmx.enable`.
+The default port 9996 can be changed with the configuration property `zeppelin.jmx.port`.

 ## Healthcheck Probe

 Apache Zeppelin has two healthcheck related unauthenticated endpoints (`/health/readiness`, `/health/liveness`) that could be used for proxy and/or cloud setups.